omkarcloud/google-maps-scraper/README.md

 ### ❓ How to Get the Pro Version?

-Get the pro version, only when you exceed the free plan limit of **200** searches per month, by following these steps:
+Get the pro version, only when you exceed the free plan limit of **200** searches per month, because why pay when you don't need to, by following these steps:

 1. Create an account on Omkar Cloud by visiting [this link](https://www.omkar.cloud/auth/sign-up).
 ![Sign Up](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/signup.png)